nyfaapp/celo-nyfa-app/README.md

-# Nyfa App - Powered by Privy Server Wallets and Coinbase's AgentKit
+# Nyfa App - AI-Powered Crypto Research Platform
+> Powered by Privy Server Wallets and Coinbase's AgentKit

-👧🏾 Nyfa - Not Your Financial Advisor (Human Name: Nyla)
+👧🏾 **Nyfa** - Not Your Financial Advisor (Human Name: Nyla)

-🖼️ NoFA - Not Financial Advice
+🖼️ **NoFA** - Not Financial Advice

 ![nyfa](https://github.com/user-attachments/assets/3e14c649-5050-4a62-8f45-54bce4fc2af4)

+## What is Nyfa?
-A Next.js-based AI-Agent-Driven Web3 application for:
+A Next.js-based Web3 application that leverages AI agents to:
-1. Creating PNG files from NoFA templates that give information about a crypto asset (market cap, news sentiment, etc).
+- Generate detailed PNG reports about crypto assets (including market cap, news sentiment, etc.)
-2. Minting these PNG files as NFTs on the Base network via an AI Agent.
+- Automatically mint these reports as NFTs on the Base network

-## Overview
+## How It Works

-Nyfa App is a decentralized application that streamlines crypto research and verification through innovative "NoFA" (Not Financial Advice) tokens.
-Here's how it works:
+### 1. Research Generation

-1. **Research Generation**: Users select a crypto asset and receive an automatically generated PNG file containing key metrics:
+Users select a crypto asset to receive an auto-generated PNG containing:
 - Market capitalization
 - Price trends
 - News sentiment analysis

+### 2. Automated NFT Minting
-2. **Automated NFT Minting**: The PNG is automatically minted as a "NoFA NFT" on the Base network through:
+The PNG becomes a "NoFA NFT" on Base network through:
 - AgentKit integration (Coinbase Developer Platform)
 - Privy server wallets for gasless transactions
 - Zero blockchain interaction required from users

+### 3. Proof of Research
-3. **Proof of Research**: These NoFA NFTs serve as:
+NoFA NFTs serve as:
 - Verifiable proof of due diligence
 - Shareable research artifacts
 - Historical record of analysis

-The platform emphasizes simplicity: users focus on research while our automated systems handle all blockchain interactions behind the scenes.

 ## Features